jonmann20/jonmann20.github.io/games/jonsQuest/js/readme.txt

 Format guidlines:
-	capitalized word:	Bullet  ==> class that can have multiple objects lowercase word:		utils ==> singleton object
+	capitalized word:	Bullet ==> class that can have multiple objects or a utility library lowercase word:		utils ==> singleton object